 Nestled in the Gulf of Thailand near Cambodia’s coast, this Vietnamese island features a national park that covers half the island.
 Beyond its breathtaking natural beauty and idyllic beaches, Phu Quoc offers vibrant markets and distinctive local delicacies.
 Rent a motorbike and enjoy the island’s vibe trough it’s unique, unusual adventure to explore the island’s must-see attractions and hidden treasures.

-Things to do in Phu Quoc, Vietnam
+12 Best Things to Do on Phu Quoc, Vietnam

 Phu Quoc is a key focus for the Vietnamese government, aiming to transform it into a top-tier beach destination.
 The island now boasts well-developed roads, diverse accommodations, numerous dining options, and an array of tourist attractions and unique things to do .
 With a population of approximately 140,000, Phu Quoc welcomes 3 to 5 million visitors each year.
 If it’s your first time exploring this tropical paradise, here’s everything you need to know to make the most of your trip.
-Check out Vietnam best tours

-1. Sao Beach (Star Beach) Phu Quoc
+1. Sao Beach (Star Beach)

 Immerse yourself in the soft white sands and crystal-clear turquoise waters of Sao Beach!
 Widely regarded as one of Phu Quoc’s best & finest beaches—and arguably one of the best in Vietnam—its pristine waters are ideal for snorkeling.
 The area is also famous for its vibrant coral reefs and an abundance of starfish, making it a must-visit destination for nature lovers.